 You need to know your customers inside and out to attain customer loyalty.
 According to Salesforce, “73% of global customers expect companies to understand their unique needs and expectations.
 But how do you get this right in a digital-first world?

-More so, it’s predicted that by 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels.
-So, to compete and succeed with digital self-service, your customer portal must provide them with a personalized ordering process.
+More so, it’s predicted that by 2025, 80% of B2B sales interactions between suppliers and buyers will take place in digital channels.
+So, to compete and succeed with digital self-service, your customer portal must offer a personalized experience.

 Provide Excellent Customer Service Interactions